 *Further testimonials from Suicide Girls and Hopefuls can be found at the end of this post*

 Now all you need to do is submit a photoset!
 Your hopeful account will be fully active for a year from the moment your first photoset is accepted for Member Review, where members, other models and staff can like and comment on your photoset.
 SG Staff choose which sets make the front page and which girls go ‘pink’ and become a Suicide Girl but your feedback doesn’t go unnoticed.
-Being an active member on the site will give your set the best chance to get noticed by the most members and, although not essential, is an integral part to the SG experience.
-There is a clear boundary between promoting your set and being annoying though so please don’t spam or annoy other members as you may find that hinders the reception of your set.
+Being an active member on the site will give your set the best chance to get noticed and, although not essential, is an integral part to the SG experience.
+There is a line between promoting your set and being annoying though so please don’t spam other members as you may find that hinders the reception of your set.
 Be friendly, be genuine and enjoy yourself.

 You will be considered a Hopeful until SG select your set as a ‘Set of the Day’ to be featured on the front page of the site.
 If your set is chosen, you will have a free account for life as a Suicide Girl (a title you won’t ever lose!) as well as getting paid $500 for your photoset.
 There is no time limit for this, your set could be bought the day it comes out, a month on or even years later if you choose to leave it in review…please don’t be stressed that your set hasn’t been instantly picked up because someone elses was.
 Your journey will take a very different route to everyone elses because it’s yours – don’t get bogged down by comparing numbers of likes or comments either.
 Yes, they are a good way to gage how well your set has been received by the members but I’ve had ‘lower performing’ sets chosen for the front page whilst many with staggeringly higher likes haven’t made it yet – there is no formula!
 Suicide Girls is about being unique and quirky, not formulaic.

 A photoset consists of 40-60 images and can be shot by anyone.
 A friend or local photographer but ideally an SG staff photographer.
 This isn’t always possible for everyone but do make sure you shoot with someone you trust and feel comfortable being naked around that has enough camera skills to provide something you’re both going to be happy with.
-I’ll post more about this in a future blog as I think I have rambled on long enough but if you’ve followed all these steps you are now a Hopeful and have taken your first steps to becoming a Suicide Girl – so congratulations and good luck!
+I’ll post more about this in a future blog but if you’ve taken your first steps to becoming a Suicide Girl – congratulations and good luck!

-If you’re a Hopeful or hopeful Hopeful in the U.K. and you’d like to book me to shoot your set, please get in touch.
-All photos featured in this blog are my own: firstname.lastname@example.org
+If you’re a Hopeful in the U.K. and you’d like to book me to shoot your set, please get in touch.
+All photos featured in this blog are my own: email@example.com

 Other posts in this series: